 TAMPA, Fla.
-(AP) _ Two Air Force pilots guided a crippled F-16 fighter to a safe landing at Tampa International Airport after a bird disabled the sophisticated jet, forcing it to glide the last 25 miles, military officials said.
+(AP) _ Two Air Force pilots glided for 25 miles over bays, woods and homes to a safe landing at Tampa International Airport after a bird killed the engine on their $14 million F-16 jet fighter, officials said.

-The instructor pilot, Maj.
-Billy Gracy, said he stopped being frightened ″when I got out of the airplane and walked away from it.″
+The instructor, Maj.
+Billy Gracy, said afterward that he stopped being frightened ″when I got out of the airplane and walked away from it.

-An air force officer who declined to identify himself said the powerless plane posed no danger to people on the ground in the Tampa Bay area because the jet managed to climb high enough to a safe gliding distance before the engine failed.
+Another Air Force officer, who declined to identify himself, said the powerless plane posed no danger to people on the ground in the Tampa Bay area because the jet managed to climb above 16,000 feet and reach safe gliding distance before the engine failed.

 ″They weren’t going to come back here unless they could make it safely,″ he said.
 Otherwise, he said, the pilots would have turned toward the Gulf of Mexico, ejected themselves and let the jet crash into the water.

-When the bird hit, Gracy was aware the engine was affected and immediately gained altitude to give himself time to assess the problem.
-He turned back toward MacDill.
+Gracy immediately gained altitude to give himself time to assess the problem, then turned back toward MacDill.

 Over a wooded area north of Tampa, he jettisoned the jet’s two exterior fuel tanks.
 The 8-foot-long tanks, already empty, fell into woodland, Ms. Lawhon said.

 Gracy also activated an emergency power system to keep the plane’s electronic and hydraulic controls operable, officials said.

 The engine finally quit about 25 miles north of MacDill, when the plane was between 16,000 and 20,000 feet.